Formal Contact Categories: Comparison between categories associated to disks

-There is a uniquely determined set $S \subset \{h_1,\ldots,h_{n-1}\}$ of 1-handles which remain after performing this operation and so there is a map from ordered monomials to subsets $S$ of the set of 1-handles.
+After performing this surgery, there is a uniquely determined set $S \subset \{h_1,\ldots,h_{n-1}\}$ of 1-handles in the arc diagram $\zigzag_n$ corresponding to this surface; this is the map from ordered monomials to subsets $S$ of the set of 1-handles.